KFDtool/KFDtool/README.md

 License / Legal
 ---------------

-KFDtool(TM) software, firmware, and hardware is distributed under the MIT License (see LICENSE.txt).
+KFDtool software, firmware, and hardware is distributed under the MIT License (see LICENSE.txt).

 KFDtool is a trademark of Florida Computer and Networking, Inc.